List of technology in the Dune universe: Heighliner

 A heighliner is a type of fictional starship used for interstellar travel in the Dune universe created by Frank Herbert.
 These enormous spaceships are the "major cargo carrier of the Spacing Guild's transportation system".

 Duke Leto Atreides speaks of them in Dune (1965):

-Heighliner operation requires a Guild Navigator, who uses a limited form of prescience (made possible by their use of the spice melange), to safely guide the ship across space at "translight" speeds.
+Heighliner operation requires a Guild Navigator, who uses a limited form of prescience (made possible by their use of the drug melange), to safely guide the ship across space at "translight" speeds.
 Navigators are confined to giant tanks, completely immersed in highly concentrated orange spice gas.
 Unable to land, heighliners jump from point to point, parking in planetary orbits, though the ship itself does not technically move.
 Special laws govern travel aboard a heighliner; heighliners are considered neutral territory and all acts of war aboard heighliners carry stiff penalties.
 Leto notes that while they are traveling to Arrakis it is quite likely they will share cargo space with Harkonnen vessels, but neither will be aggressive to each other for fear of losing shipping privileges.

 It is mentioned in God Emperor of Dune (1981) that while history books credit Aurelius Venport with designing the first Spacing Guild ship, it was actually Venport's mistress, Norma Cenva, who gave him the design.
 In the Legends of Dune prequel trilogy (2002–2004), Norma invents heighliners during the Butlerian Jihad.
 The Prelude to Dune prequel trilogy (1999–2001) establishes that in subsequent millennia, the ships are manufactured on the planet Ix.
 During the events described in the 2001 prequel Dune: House Corrino, a heighliner is expertly spacefolded into a cavern under the surface of Ix, incapacitating an occupying army during the Atreides-led liberation of the planet.
 In the novel, heighliners are noted to be more than 20 kilometers long.